About

 Organisational

-• Train staff in relevant issues such as participatory processes and increasing the voice and engagement of primary stakeholders.
+• Train staff in relevant issues such as participatory processes, accountability and empowerment and increasing the voice and engagement of primary stakeholders

 Partners

-• Seek to work with partners that have a commitment to the participation of local people and communities.
+• Seek to work with partners that have a commitment to the empowerment of local people and communities, and to accountability

 • Encourage and support partners to prioritise the recruitment of local people.